 The main reason a smoker will continue smoking despite the many reasons for giving up (Cancer Research UK) is because of subconscious impulses.
 Hypnotherapy deals directly with those subconscious impulses, often helping people transform their lives in less than two hours.

-As a typical cigarette contains dozens of cancer-causing chemicals, there is no safe level for smoking.
+As a typical cigarette contains dozens of cancer-causing chemicals, there is no safe level for smoking, as this link illustrates.
 If you’re a smoker, the best thing you can do for your own health is to stop the habit.
 When you do, you can look forward to better health (mental as well as physical), longer life and more wealth.

 For a stark illustration of the potential dangers of smoking, click on this link.